 When purchasing health insurance, you’ll have many choices.
 HeathCare.gov is a good place to start if don’t have coverage now or if you have coverage and want to look at other options.
 Or you may be able to get coverage by staying on your parents’ plan until you turn 26, through your union, from a private insurance agent, broker or an online exchange, such as eHealthcare.com or Gohealth.com.
-They offer a broad range of health insurance plans, including supplemental benefits that may not be available on the government marketplace, such as vision, dental, accident and short-term “gap” plans.
+They offer a broad range of health insurance plans, including supplemental benefits that may not be available on the government marketplace, such as vision, dental, accident, and short-term “gap” plans.
 But be aware that subsidies and/or tax credits won’t be available unless you purchase your insurance on a government-operated exchange.
+You can always go on Qantas to compare and see what else is out there for you to get the optimum one for you.

 Under the ACA, all health insurance newly sold to individuals and small businesses must be classified as one of the four levels of coverage – bronze, silver, gold or platinum (Currently, there are no platinum plans being offered in Missouri.).
 Each plan level must cover the same set of essential benefits, including: